How to Set Up and Delete Indeed Job Alerts

 Upload Your Resume to Apply Quickly

 You can speed up the application process even more by uploading your resume to Indeed.
 There’s also an option for creating a new resume from scratch on the site.
-Once you’ve got your resume online, it’s easy to apply with the click of the “Apply Now” button.
+Once you’ve got your resume online, it’s easy to apply with the click of the “Easily apply” button.

-Here’s more information to review on searching for and applying for jobs on Indeed.com.
+Learn more about searching for and applying for jobs on Indeed.com.

 The more tools you take advantage of, the easier it will be to get hired quickly, so make sure you’re getting the most of out of the site to expedite your job search.